SaxionLED/x80sv/README.md

 and if not, set this environment variable:
 >_hostpc:~/catkin_ws $ export ROS_MASTER_URI=http://x80sv:11311/_

-It may be handy to add this export to your bashrc.
+It may be handy to add this export to your bashrc. bashrc is the config file that is run when a new terminal opens.
+So after editing this file, all shells must be restarted for this setting to take effect.

 - Make sure that on both hostpc and x80sv laptop, the /etc/hosts file is setup such that hostnames are resolved correctly.
 If all is correct, it must be possible to